 Yes!
 If you put a little attention of what you’re including in your juices, juicing can be incredibly healthy for you.
 It’s a fantastic way to get a lot more nutrition than most people can otherwise consume.
 Ultimately, the health benefits of juicing far outweigh any potential downsides; follow our few tips above and you won’t even need to ask if juicing is healthy because you will feel the difference.

 Extreme Wellness Supply carries a vast array of juicers at various price points.
-You can check out our full line of centrifugal juicers, which use speed and force to extract juice; our line of masticating juicers, also known as cold press juicers, which “chew up” the fruits and vegetables to extract the juice; and twin gear juicers, which use twin stainless steel interlocking gears (augers) to grind produce and are generally considered top-of-the-line in the juicing world.
+You can check out our full line of centrifugal juicers, which use speed and force to extract juice; our line of masticating juicers, also known as cold press juicers, which “chew up” the fruits and vegetables to extract the juice; We have an article on the best masticating juicers you can read here.and twin gear juicers, which use twin stainless steel interlocking gears (augers) to grind produce and are generally considered top-of-the-line in the juicing world.
 We’ve included our best sellers in each category below to make the selection process easier:

 Not sure if juicing is right for you?
 The price point of this Kuvings juicer makes it a perfect entry-level machine.
 It’s powerful, with two different speeds: low and turbo; and it’s efficient, providing a high fruit and vegetable-to-juice ratio.
 The wide chute is ideal for minimal cutting, and the large pulp bin allows you to make 30-50 cups of juice before it needs to be cleaned.
 The juicer comes with a large-capacity chute, 3D mesh screen, stainless steel juicing bowl and blade, and a durable cleaning brush for getting the toughest spots with ease.